Officer (armed forces): Commonwealth of Nations

 In countries whose ranking systems are based upon the models of the British Armed Forces (BAF), officers from the rank of second lieutenant (army), sub-lieutenant (navy) or pilot officer (air force) to the rank of general, admiral or air chief marshal respectively, are holders of a commission granted to them by the appropriate awarding authority.
 In United Kingdom (UK) and other Commonwealth realms, the awarding authority is the monarch (or a governor general representing the monarch) as head of state.
-The head of state often is granted the power to award commissions, or has commissions awarded in his or her name.
+The head of state often has the power to award commissions, or has commissions awarded in his or her name.

 In Commonwealth nations, commissioned officers are given commissioning scrolls (also known as commissioning scripts) signed by the sovereign or the governor general acting on the monarch's behalf.
 Upon receipt, this is an official legal document that binds the mentioned officer to the commitment stated on the scroll.

 Non-commissioned members rise from the lowest ranks in most nations.
 Education standards for non-commissioned members are typically lower than for officers (with the exception of specialized military and highly-technical trades; such as aircraft, weapons or electronics engineers).
-Enlisted members only receive leadership training after they are promoted to positions of responsibility, or as a prerequisite for such.
+Enlisted members only receive leadership training after promotion to positions of responsibility, or as a prerequisite for such.
 In the past (and in some countries today but to a lesser extent), non-commissioned members were almost exclusively conscripts, whereas officers were volunteers.

 In certain Commonwealth nations, commissioned officers are made commissioners of oaths by virtue of their office and can thus administer oaths or take affidavits or declarations, limited in certain cases by rank or by appointment, and generally limited to activities or personnel related to their employment.